Zhiwei2799/zhiweilin.github.io/_posts/2023-12-01-CNN-ResNet.md

 ### Gradient Descent:
 Gradient Descent is a first-order iterative algorithm for finding a local minimum.
 It plays a crucial role in a neural network architecture.
 There are three types of gradient descent:
 $$ \theta_{i+1} = \theta_i - \alpha \nabla J(\theta_i) $$
-where \( \alpha \) is the learning rate.
+where $$ \alpha $$ is the learning rate.
 - Batch GD: Uses all data points for parameter updates.
 - Stochastic GD: Uses one random data point for updates.
 - **Mini Batch GD**: Uses a few random data points for updates.

 ![gradient-descent-learning-rate](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/62ad48a5-0303-4895-9909-91fb08bb6412)

-The learning rate \( \alpha \) cannot be too large; otherwise, it will diverge.
+The learning rate $$ \alpha $$ cannot be too large; otherwise, it will diverge.
 We generally adjust the learning rate after several epochs.

 ### Activation Function
 There are several commonly used activation functions such as ReLU, tanH, and the Sigmoid functions.
-Each of these functions has specific usage.
+Each of these functions has a specific usage.

 ![Activation functions](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/81de4de6-6986-4d64-b07a-5713d4265b7a)